department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-child">Surviving Child</button>
 <div id="VA-burials-survivor-child" class="usa-accordion-content">

-If you’re a surviving child, you can get compensation if the below descriptions are true for you.
+You can get compensation if you meet the requirements listed below.

-**Both of these must describe you:**
+**Both of these must be true:**
 - You aren’t married, **and**
 - You aren’t included on the surviving spouse’s compensation

-**And one of these must also describe you:**
+**And one of these must also be true:**
 - You’re under the age of 18 (or under the age of 23 if attending school), **or**
 - You were adopted out of the Veteran’s family, but meet all other eligibility criteria